 Upload to Google Drive

 An Excel file can be converted while uploading it from a computer to Google Drive.
-Say you have an Excel file containing the data pictured below that you want to convert to Google Sheets.
+Say you have an Excel file, with the data below, that you want to convert to Google Sheets.

 - Click on the New button in Google Drive.